Modern liberalism in the United States: Demographics of American liberals

 Percent of self-identified liberals by state in 2018, according to a Gallup poll:

 A 2005 Pew Research Center study found that liberals were the most educated ideological demographic and were tied with the conservative sub-group of the enterprisers for the most affluent group.
 Of those who identified as liberal, 49% were college graduates and 41% had household incomes exceeding $75,000, compared to 27% and 28% as the national average, respectively.
 Liberalism has become the dominant political ideology in academia, with 44–62% identifying as liberal, depending on the exact wording of the survey.
 This compares with 40–46% liberal identification in surveys from 1969 to 1984.
 The social sciences and humanities were most liberal whereas business and engineering departments were the least liberal; even in the business departments, however, liberals outnumbered conservatives by two to one.
 This feeds the common question of whether liberals are on average more educated than conservatives, their political counterparts.
 Two Zogby surveys from 2008 and 2010 affirm that self-identified liberals tend to go to college more than self-identified conservatives.
 Polls have found that young Americans are considerably more liberal than the general population.
 As of 2009, 30% of the 18–29 cohort was liberal.
 In 2011, this had changed to 28%, with moderates picking up the two percent.

 A 2015 Gallup poll found that socially liberal views have consistently been on the rise in the United States since 1999.
 As of 2015, there is a roughly equal number of socially liberal Americans and socially conservative Americans (31% each) and the socially liberal trend continues to rise.
 In early 2016, Gallup found that more Americans identified as ideologically conservative (37%) or moderate (35%) rather than liberal (24%), but that liberalism has slowly been gaining ground since 1992, standing at a 24-year high.

+From 2016 to 2024 liberal identification remained around 25% in Gallup polling, though in 2025 liberal identification spiked to 28%, with 35% identifying as conservative and 33% identifying as moderate.